turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/testing_with_mocks_stubs_and_dependencies.markdown

 ## Learning Goals

-* Be able to use mocks to representing domain objects in a test
+* Be able to use mocks to represent domain objects in a test
 * Be able to use stubs to override or stand in for object behavior
 * Be able to inject a dependency into a collaborating object